barn home kit

 Barndos are typically built on top of a concrete slab, and this often becomes a feature of the home (although it doesn’t have to be!).

-While some owners of barndominiums use their structures for agricultural purposes, most don’t.
+While some owners of barndominiums use their structures for agricultural purposes, most do not.
 The barn design is part of the charm of this home style and a big reason why it’s become so popular with people looking for an alternative to a traditional home.

 While they may not always be used for agriculture, barndominiums are commonly used as living/working spaces.
 Many owners use the “shop” area of the barndo to run their home business.
 This led to the popular shop house trend.